 Periodically, forward exchange contracts are used to manage market risks and reduce exposure resulting from fluctuations in foreign currency exchange rates.
-Changes in the fair value of financial instruments that are not designated as hedges are recorded in earnings within Asbestos adjustments loss or Selling, general and administrative expenses at each measurement date.
 The Company does not use derivatives for trading purposes.

 Fair Value Measurements

 Assets and liabilities of the Company that are carried or disclosed at fair value are classified in one of the following three categories: